Common Causes of Hip Pain and How Chiropractors Can Help Alleviate Your Symptoms

 Many people sustain a sudden traumatic injury like a sports injury or fall that can lead to stiffness and soreness in the hip area and can significantly decrease the range of motion of the hip joints.
 Obviously, these symptoms can also cause difficulties in participating in daily activities.

-If you have sustained a high-impact injury, you can benefit from seeing a chiropractor..
+If you have sustained a high-impact injury, you can benefit from seeing a chiropractor.
 Chiropractors can help you relieve your pain and boost your recovery.
 How?
 They use medication-free, non-invasive treatment options for pain management and they also enhance your body’s self-healing ability.

 Overuse is a common cause of hip pain.
 Since our hips are in constant use every day, injuries can also be developed gradually over time through repetitive use.
 To prevent your pain symptoms from becoming severe or chronic, it may be a good idea to seek chiropractic care.
 Chiropractors can assess the health of your spine and hips to see if there are any imbalances that might be responsible for the onset of your hip pain.
 After determining a diagnosis, your chiropractor can start to work on improving your spine and hip alignment, muscle balance, and hip mobility.

-Arthritis is one of the leading causes of hip pain, particularly amongst older adults.
+Arthritis is one of the leading causes of hip pain, particularly among older adults.
 The two main types of arthritis that can affect the hip joints are Rheumatoid Arthritis (secondary to inflammation and autoimmunity) and Osteoarthritis (secondary to wear and tear).

-Since neither of these diseases are curable, chiropractic treatments focus on the preservation of joint health to slow the progression of arthritis.
+Since neither of these diseases is curable, chiropractic treatments focus on the preservation of joint health to slow the progression of arthritis.
 This way, people who suffer from arthritis of the hip can expect fewer complications and better overall quality of life from seeking chiropractic care.

 #4.
 Other Types of Inflammation